Stop demanding special favours when you’re posted – Peace Watch to Police Officers

 Appearing on Frontline on Rainbow Radio 87.5Fm, she said some of the newly trained and posted officers are seeking special favours so they could be reposted to other communities aside from the remote ones they have sent to.

-”It doesn’t work like that.
-You should all focus on your jobs and stop asking for special favours and postings”, she said.
+"It doesn’t work like that.
+You should all focus on your jobs and stop asking for special favours and postings.”